sonic-net/SONiC/doc/cli_auto_generation/cli_auto_generation.md

 ## Requirements

-### Functional requirenments
+### Functional requirements
 * Should support:
   * CONFIG DB tables with ability to add/delete/update entries

 ## Architecture design

 A current SONiC NOS architecture does not require changes, because the SONiC CLI Auto-generation feature comes as a component for the SONiC Application extension infrastructure.
-So, only the [sonic-package-manager](https://github.com/stepanblyschak/SONiC/blob/sonic-app-ext-3/doc/sonic-application-extention/sonic-application-extention-hld.md#cli-enhancements) utility require changes.
+So, only the [sonic-package-manager](https://github.com/stepanblyschak/SONiC/blob/sonic-app-ext-3/doc/sonic-application-extention/sonic-application-extention-hld.md#cli-enhancements) utility requires changes.

 ## High-level design